dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Challenge-Projects/1-Viva_Las_Vegas.md

 3. Number in 1-6. including both
 4. Number in 7-12 including both

 Your method should read the number of the user's bet, then generate a random spin in [0, 12].
 If the outcome of the spin matches the player's bet, the player wins.
 All bets lose on a spin of zero.
+Print the value of the spin and an appropriate message.

 ### Slots